EQST 018 Harar 3 days by flight

 After dark, visitors can see Harer’s famed “hyena men” summon and feed hyenas just outside the city walls.

 In the second decade of the 21st century, Harer retains many of the characteristics and charm of a pre-industrial society – although change has come, the living social organisms, the way of life, the culture, the role of religious groups and leaders are still alive and respected.
-The social ties that link people together find expression in the cooperation of the community in organising weddings and funeral ceremonies and in the restoration of mosques and meeting places.
+The social ties that link people together find expression in the cooperation of the community in organizing weddings and funeral ceremonies and in the restoration of mosques and meeting places.

 Day 03: Drive to Diredawa (40km).
 Fly back to Addis Abeba at 1235.

 Drive to Dire Dawa from Harar (40 km) then fly back to Addis Abeba at 1235, arriving at 1325 in Addis Abeba airport.
-Transfer to Jupiter Hotel.
-Day use room can be booked at Jupiter Hotel.